mmunz/c1_linklist/Readme.md

 * image
 * categories (using TYPO3 categories)

-The page is rendered using fluid contents.
+The page is rendered using fluid templates.
 All links from all categories are shown by default and can be filtered using javascript.

 ## Installation